totaldebug/totaldebug.uk/_posts/2024-07-19-opentofu-getting-started.md

 ## Key Features

-- Modular Design - This gives the ability to organise as modules, promoting reusability and maintainability in complex infrastructures easier.
+OpenTofu offers several key features that make it a powerful tool for managing infrastructure as code:

+- **Modular Design**: Organize your code into reusable modules, making it easier to manage complex infrastructures.
-- State management - Keeps track of the state of the managed infrastructure, ensuring changes are applied consistently.
-This state assists in understanding current and passed configurations.
+- **State Management**: Keep track of the state of your managed infrastructure and ensure changes are applied consistently.
-- Execution Plans - These show what steps will be undertaken by OpenTofu and will require user confirmation prior to execution, allowing you to review and ensure the changes are as expected.
+- **Execution Plans**: Review and confirm changes before they're executed, ensuring you understand what's being changed.
-- Provider ecosystem - Works with a range of providers to extend its functionality to many different technology stacks and services.
+- **Provider Ecosystem**: Leverage a range of providers to extend OpenTofu's functionality to various technology stacks and services.

 ## Best practices

-Being a fork of Terraform, many best practices are the same, such as:

-- **Use version control** - This helps ensuring that changes are controlled, easier for collaboration and retrieval of older versions is much easier if required
-- **Modularise your code** - Make code DRY, ensure you can reuse it and maintain a clean structure for your projects
+To get the most out of OpenTofu, follow these best practices:

+- **Version Control**: Use version control systems like Git to track changes, facilitate collaboration, and easily retrieve older versions if needed.
+- **Modular Code**: Write modular code that's easy to reuse, maintain, and scale.
+This will help you keep your projects organised and DRY (Don't Repeat Yourself).
-- **Use remote state** - Taking advantage of remote state is a must, it enhances collaboration across the team and ensures that there are no parallel operations happening.
+- **Remote State**: Take advantage of remote state storage to enhance team collaboration and prevent parallel operations from causing conflicts.
-- **Use variables** - This will promote reusability and flexibility.
-If you also leverage outputs, you can easily share information about resources and export them from modules
+- **Variables and Outputs**: Use variables to promote reusability and flexibility, and leverage outputs to share information about resources and export them from modules.
-- **Limit manual changes** - Once you use IaC, all changes should be done via IaC and only in rare cases should manual changes be made
+- **Limit Manual Changes**: Whenever possible, use infrastructure as code (IaC) to manage changes, rather than making manual changes.
+This will help you maintain consistency and reduce errors.

 ## Key Points

-OpenTofu is stable now, its a great time to start moving across whilst there is still feature parity with Terraform, it is likely that over time this will drift and become more difficult to migrate.
+Now that OpenTofu has reached a stable state, it's an excellent time to start migrating your projects.
+While feature parity with Terraform is currently maintained, it's likely that this will drift over time, making migration more challenging.
+By starting early, you can take advantage of OpenTofu's unique features and avoid potential issues later on.